modal-inria/MixtComp/RMixtComp/README.md

 ## Build and install

-Run in the current location:
+Run in the current location (./RMixtComp/ folder):

 ```
 ./build.sh
 ```

-It will copy MixtComp lib in the src folder and then install it.
+It will copy MixtComp lib in the *src* folder and then install it.

 ## Testing procedures

 ### Test the R package

 Tests are implemented in the `tests/testthat` folder of RMixtComp.
 They require the *testthat* package.

 You can run tests via R: